Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 South African gold coins.

-And they're worth different amounts depending on how big they're how much gold is in them or something
+how much gold is in them or something?

-I've never heard of them before oh wow
+I've never heard of them before this week.

-If you hadn't um guess that these two things are
+If you hadn't guessed that, these two things are connected.

 Yeah, that's you.

-I'm like, I reckon I'll probably cut it.
+I'm like, I reckon they'll probably cut it.

 There was also a key.

-Yeah, I mean, you've got to start them.
+Yeah, I mean, you've got to start them, not you?

 No, you do, but I've just never thought about that.